mohamedmaher98/Obsidian/JAVA OCA/Chapter 3 (1).md

 9: System.out.println(birds); // [blue jay, cardinal, hawk, robin]

 --remove()
-The remove() methods remove the fi rst matching value in the ArrayList or remove the element at a specifi ed index.
+The remove() methods remove the first matching value in the ArrayList or remove the element at a specified index.

 3: List<String> birds = new ArrayList<>();
 4: birds.add("hawk"); // [hawk]